-Our ambition is to lead the promotion of nut solutions in the context of a balanced diet.
+Our ambition is to lead the promotion of nutrition with innovative product solutions in the context of a balanced diet.

-While South Africa is considered food secure at a national level, more than half our population experiences hunger or is at risk of experiencing hunger, leading to undernutrition which is of greatest concern in the development of young children.
-At the same time, we have the highest level of obesity in Sub-Saharan Africa, with 68% of women and 31% of men being overweight or obese.
+While South Africa is considered food secure at a national level, more than half our population experiences hunger or is at risk of experiencing hunger3, leading to undernutrition which is of greatest concern in the development of young children.
+At the same time, we have the highest level of obesity in Sub-Saharan Africa, with 68% of women and 31% of men being overweight or obese4.
 Both undernutrition and overnutrition are linked to a growing incidence of non-communicable diseases.